Trading strategy: Performance measurement

 Usually the performance of a trading strategy is measured on the risk-adjusted basis.
 Probably the best-known risk-adjusted performance measure is the Sharpe ratio.
 However, in practice one usually compares the expected return against the volatility of returns or the maximum drawdown.
 Normally, higher expected return implies higher volatility and drawdown.
 The choice of the risk-reward trade-off strongly depends on trader's risk preferences.
 Often the performance is measured against a benchmark, the most common one is an Exchange-traded fund on a stock index.
 In the long term a strategy that acts according to Kelly criterion beats any other strategy.
 However, Kelly's approach was heavily criticized by Paul Samuelson.

 Executing strategies

 A trading strategy can be executed by a trader (Discretionary Trading) or automated (Automated Trading).
 Discretionary Trading requires a great deal of skill and discipline.
 It is tempting for the trader to deviate from the strategy, which usually reduces its performance.

 An automated trading strategy wraps trading formulas into automated order and execution systems.
 Advanced computer modeling techniques, combined with electronic access to world market data and information, enable traders using a trading strategy to have a unique market vantage point.
 A trading strategy can automate all or part of your investment portfolio.
-Computer trading models can be adjusted for either conservative or aggressive trading styles.
+Computer trading models can be adjusted for either conservative while the price variation is favorable or aggressive trading styles e.g. Scalping is considered a form of trading in financial markets with a very short-term approach that is why it is associated with aggressive style.

+Trading activity boost and development is connected with the era of internet inception.
+First online related trading activity and rapid growth of electronic commerce started in 1997–98.